 There are many contemporary outdoor lighting products, with LED technology encouraging sleek designs.
 Often discreet, you can install modern products like the Searchlight Messina outside a traditional property without necessarily detracting from its character.

 Bolder outdoor luminaires such as stainless steel post and pedestal lights suit only modern surroundings.
-The Edit Detroit, for instance, is distinctly up-to-date and capitalises on LED technology for long life and minimal maintenance.
+The Edit Inti, for instance, is distinctly up-to-date and capitalises on LED technology for long life and minimal maintenance.

 Extend those evenings